leandrodrey/git/README.md

 This repository provides a comprehensive guide to essential Git commands, with clear explanations and practical examples.
 Whether you're a beginner just starting with version control or an experienced developer looking to refresh your knowledge, this resource will help you navigate the world of Git with confidence.

+My goal in these articles is to keep them simple and explain the concepts in my own practical way.

 **Explore the following commands:**

 * `git init`